Try Our NEW Cat Name Generator

 The transition period should be gradual, allowing the cat time to adapt to their indoor only surroundings and learn the rules as an indoor cat.

-During this time, we should closely monitor their behavior and be patient as they adjust.
+During this time, we should closely monitor the cats behavior and be patient as the cat adjusts.

 Introducing an outdoor cat to a small, comfortable room can be an effective way to initiate their transition to indoor life.

-This room should be equipped with food, water, a litter box, and cozy bedding.
+This room should be equipped with the basics such as food, water, a litter box, and cozy bedding.
+Include some toys, even an empty cardboard box.

 Gradually, increase the time that the cat spends inside, allowing them to explore and become accustomed to the indoor environment.